graysonlee123/Vue-Subscription-Tracker/README.md

 ### General

-[] Mobile Responsiveness
-- Right menu needs a back button on mobile
-[] Have upcoming payments on subscription forms for view only [] Add sorting to payments; maybe layout like TickTick's side menu.
-E.g. All, Today, This Week, This Month [] For All, add accordion button
+[] Make a subscription "display" with an edit button to send to the subscription form [] Add sorting links to main menu; ?filter=all, ?filter=month, ?filter=week [] For All, add accordion
 [] Year and day parsing for future payments
 [] No Subscription Found component
 [] account page - full screen route